0xRafaelnicolau/audit-payment-splitter/README.md

 ```

 ### TODO
-* Generalize the provider role so that anyone can provide an audit.
+* Use access control instead of ownable
-* Think of a better way to divide payments accross different phases of an audit.
+* Think of a better way to divide payments accross different phases in regards to indexes.
 * Allow different phases to have different prices.